Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 UCLA Stats and Trends

-- UCLA has five wins against the spread in eight games this season.

-- UCLA's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- UCLA has hit the over in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- UCLA is 4-2 against the spread and 4-2 overall when the team puts up more than 25.4 points.
+- UCLA is 4-2 against the spread and 4-2 overall when the team records more than 25.4 points.

 - The Bruins have turned the ball over eight times, one fewer times than the Utes have forced turnovers (9).